Operating Model Design

 Translates strategic direction into coordinated action.
 Orchestrates the timeline.

-Role Change Specialist
+Domain Change Specialist

 Focus: The Shift